cardano-foundation/developer-portal/docs/get-started/cardano-cli/governance/register-drep.md

 }
 ```

+### Generate the DRep Id:
-2. The hash of the verification key is the DRep ID, get it with:
+The hash of the verification key is the DRep ID, get it with:

 ```shell
 cardano-cli conway governance drep id \